JimDesu/basis-lang/spec.md

 The components do not interact at transfer functions except at specific cross-component boundaries:

 - The `.fail` statement updates `failure` and may propagate READ-taint (if the failure payload's value is READ-tainted, the failure is marked accordingly for downstream recovery analysis).
-- A productive write `'r <- expr` updates `init` and verifies READ-taint conformance simultaneously (a tainted RHS rejected if `'r` is a productive write through a READ-rooted path).
+- A CREATE write `'r <- expr` updates `init` and verifies READ-taint conformance simultaneously (a tainted RHS rejected if `'r` is a CREATE write through a READ-rooted path).

 ### E.7 Worked Example